UnitedLands/community/info/custom-items.md

 # Tools

 ## Landscaping Kit
 New tool that allows you to change the biome of the chunk you select.
 To use the kit, stand in the chunk you'd like to change and `right click`.
 To open the biome selector  `shift-right-click`.
-Currently available biomes are: Forest, Jungle, Savanna, Snowy Taiga, Swamp, Deserts, and Plains.
+Currently available biomes are: Forest, Jungle, Savannah, Snowy Taiga, Swamp, Deserts, and Plains.
 More can be added upon player request.
-Each use takes some durability.
-You can only change the biome in your own towns claim if you have the required permissions (Mayor, co-mayor, assistant, builder town rank).
+You can only change the biome in your own town's claim if you have the required permissions (Mayor, co-mayor, assistant, builder town rank).
 Craft a landscaping kit with x.